lifting-bits/mcsema/docs/CommonErrors.md

 **Technical Background:** Mcsema needs to know how to call external functions, including the function calling convention and number of arguments.
 It knows how to call many common functions, but you hit one that it does not know about.

 **Possible Fixes:** Add an entry to the [external function definitions file](https://github.com/trailofbits/mcsema/tree/master/tools/mcsema_disass/defs) describing the function's calling convention and number of arguments.
 Don't forget to re-build `mcsema-disass`.
 Submit a pull request so we can include it in future mcsema releases.
 Alternatively, you can specify a custom definitions file location by using the `--std-defs` argument (e.g. `mcsema-disass --std-defs /path/to/my/defs/file.txt ...`).

+##  Could not parse function type

+You are trying to disassemble a binary and see something like the following in the output log:

+    Could not parse function type:__int64(void)
+    Traceback (most recent call last):
+      File "/home/artem/.local/lib/python2.7/site-packages/mcsema_disass-0.0.1-py2.7.egg/mcsema_disass/ida/get_cfg.py", line 2287, in <module>
+        recoverCfg(eps, outf, args.exports_are_apis)
+      File "/home/artem/.local/lib/python2.7/site-packages/mcsema_disass-0.0.1-py2.7.egg/mcsema_disass/ida/get_cfg.py", line 1890, in recoverCfg
+        F = entryPointHandler(M, fea, fname, exports_are_apis)
+      File "/home/artem/.local/lib/python2.7/site-packages/mcsema_disass-0.0.1-py2.7.egg/mcsema_disass/ida/get_cfg.py", line 265, in entryPointHandler
+        (argc, conv, ret) = getExportType(name, ep)
+      File "/home/artem/.local/lib/python2.7/site-packages/mcsema_disass-0.0.1-py2.7.egg/mcsema_disass/ida/get_cfg.py", line 2023, in getExportType
+        return parseTypeString(tp, ep)
+      File "/home/artem/.local/lib/python2.7/site-packages/mcsema_disass-0.0.1-py2.7.egg/mcsema_disass/ida/get_cfg.py", line 2001, in parseTypeString
+        raise Exception("Could not parse function type:"+typestr)
+    Exception: Could not parse function type:__int64(void)

+**Technical Background:** Mcsema tries to parse IDA's type signatures for functions it doesn't know about.
+The type signature parsing is a last ditch effort, and it failed.

+**Possible Fixes:** The most likely thing that happened is you specified a bad entry point, or forgot to specify and entry point and mcsema is trying to lift every function.
+Eventually it hits the decorated name of an external function, can't identify it, and tries to parse type signatures.

+**Debugging Hints:** Make sure you specify an entrypoint when using `mcsema-disass` (e.g. `--entrypoint main`).

 # Errors when using `mcsema-lift`